agporto/BioEncoder/help/README.md

 # Help files

-Check the articles below to learn more about the different steps:
+Refer to the articles below to learn more about installaion, the different steps in the pipeline, or options for training:

 [1.
 Installation](01-installation.md)